wrobstory/vincent/README.md

  * mock
  * nose

-PSA: you can use pieces of Vincent with Pandas, but its tricky.
+PSA: you can use pieces of Vincent without Pandas, but its tricky.
 Besides, Pandas is awesome- try it!